mishanya14228/bsc-memes-indexer/PROJECT_SUMMARY.md

 ### Data Flow

-1. Two "producer" services listen for swap events on the BSC blockchain.
+1. A single `blocks-indexer` service streams confirmed blocks from BSC.
-    *   `four-meme-producer`: Listens for specific events from a single, hardcoded contract.
+    *   Blocks are processed in batches (configurable size and concurrency) with automatic progress tracking and gap backfilling.
-    *   `pancake-producer`: Listens for generic `Swap` events from all contracts across the chain.
+    *   Every block batch is scanned for Four.Meme and Pancake swap events.
-2. The producers publish raw event data to two different RabbitMQ queues.
+2. The indexer publishes Four.Meme trades directly to the `trades` queue and generic Pancake swaps to the `pool-swaps` queue.
-3. The `pancake-relay` service consumes messages from the generic `pool-swaps` queue.
+3. (Optional) When started with `-archive`, the indexer also publishes raw block bodies (`archive-blocks`) and log batches (`archive-logs`) so the raw data can be replayed later without re-querying RPC.
-4. The relay enriches these messages by fetching token metadata (with Redis caching), filters for pairs involving WBNB, and transforms the data into a standardized `Trade` format.
+4. The `pancake-relay` service consumes messages from the generic `pool-swaps` queue.
-5. The relay then publishes this standardized `Trade` message to the final `trades` queue.
+5. The relay enriches these messages by fetching token metadata (with Redis caching), filters for pairs involving WBNB, and transforms the data into a standardized `Trade` format.
-6. The `four-meme-producer` also publishes directly to the `trades` queue, as its data is already in the specific format required.
+6. The relay then publishes this standardized `Trade` message to the final `trades` queue.

 The final result is a single, clean stream of `Trade` messages in the `trades` queue, ready for consumption.

 ## Services

-### `four-meme-producer`
+### `blocks-indexer`
--   **Source:** Listens to events from a hardcoded contract address (`0x5c95...`).
+-   **Source:** Subscribes to confirmed BSC blocks via WebSocket and periodically backfills any missed heights.
--   **Logic:** Transforms the specific event data into the standard `trade.Trade` format.
+-   **Logic:**
--   **Output:** Publishes `trade.Trade` messages to the `trades` queue.
+    1. Batches block headers (size and concurrency are configurable with `BLOCKS_INDEXER_BATCH_SIZE` and `BLOCKS_INDEXER_HISTORICAL_CONCURRENCY`).

-### `pancake-producer`
+    2. Fetches logs and block bodies for each batch, tracking progress, remaining blocks, and ETA during catch-up.
--   **Source:** Listens for generic `Swap` events across all BSC contracts.
+    3. Extracts Four.Meme trades and Pancake swap events.
--   **Logic:** Parses the `Swap` event and publishes it without much transformation.
+    4. Optionally archives raw blocks (RLP encoded) and log batches to dedicated RabbitMQ queues when started with `-archive`.
--   **Output:** Publishes `trade.Swap` messages to the `pool-swaps` queue.
+-   **Output:** Publishes `trade.Trade` messages to `trades`, `trade.Swap` messages to `pool-swaps`, and optionally raw data to `archive-*` queues.

 ### `pancake-relay`
 -   **Input:** Consumes `trade.Swap` messages from the `pool-swaps` queue.